‘It’s heartbreaking’ RSPB criticises north Norfolk council’s use of nets on Bacton cliffs

 But the RSPB has said the local authority has not followed its advice nor its own construction plans.

-Sharing video footage of a sand martin trying to access a burrow in a cliff, only to be prevented by the netting the RSPB East Twitter account said the effect off the netting was “heart breaking” and that the “onus is on NNDC now to do the right thing for our sand martins.”
+Sharing video footage of a sand martin trying to access a burrow in a cliff, only to be prevented by the netting the RSPB East Twitter account said the effect off the netting was “heart breaking” and that after meeting with members of the council it has “implored” the local authority to remove the netting.

 Issuing a statement on the issue on Monday afternoon RSPB in the East added: “We are disappointed that North Norfolk District Council (NNDC) has placed netting on the cliffs at Bacton to prevent sand martins from nesting.